BrianDouglasIE/BrianDouglasIE.github.io/posts/gamedev-in-c-part-3.md

----
-title: "GameDev in C Part 3: Drawing a Slime"
+GameDev in C Part 3: Drawing a Slime
-date: 31/01/2025
+31/01/2025
-tags: [c, raylib, gamedev]
+c,raylib,gamedev
 ---

 It's part 3 and I am finally able to draw something meaningful on the screen.

 <!-- more -->

 I've decided that the game will be a DoodleJump clone, named SlimeJump.
 The goal will be to ascend to the highest platform possible.
 Sort of like a vertical endless runner.
 The Slime's movement will be somewhat limited to add to the difficulty.
 There will be a start menu and high score list.
 I will create the sprites and sfx myself.

 ## The Slime

 I have decided to go with pixel art.
 This means that the Slime will consist of 16x16 pixel frames.
 Each frame will correspond to a bounding box that will be displayed based on the Slime's state _(which will be the topic of part 4)_ and animation duration.